 - Training and Development Specialists: $60,360

 Education Requirements for Business Professionals

-Many successful business owners, CEOs, and entrepreneurs have advanced degrees as well, usually a Masters of Business Administration (MBA).
-Although some students go directly from their undergraduate degree to an MBA program, many schools require students to have 2-3 years of work experience before entering an advanced degree program for business.
-And earning an MBA will open you up to better, higher-paying business opportunities for the rest of your career.
+Many successful business professionals, executives, and entrepreneurs hold advanced degrees as well.
+The most common advanced business degree is a Master’s of Business Administration (MBA).
+Although some students go directly from their undergraduate degree to an MBA program, many schools prefer students to have two or three years of work experience before beginning an advanced degree program for business.

 Business Degree Educational Options

-When it comes to post-secondary training in the field of business there are lots of choices.
+When it comes to post-secondary training in the field of business, many choices are available.
 These options include:

 |College Diploma/Certification||Less than 18 months|

 |Associate Degree||2 Years|

 |Doctoral Degree||2-3 Years beyond Masters Degree or 5 Years|

 Each business career path requires a different type of educational training.
 The list below outlines some of the more common career tracks and the educational degree or training required to become employed in that field.